 For customers on fixed service charges, we can only charge what we budgeted, so you will not receive a statement.
 If you see an increase in your service charges the following year, it is likely that we spent more than anticipated during the previous year and have increased our budget accordingly.

 Help and support

-- Most of the answers to service charges queries can be found on our questions and answers page but if you have a specific question we have a dedicated team on hand to investigate and help you.
+- Most of the answers to service charges queries can be found on our questions and answers page but if you have a specific question our Customer Service Charge team is on hand to investigate and help you.